mejatinrajani/Asteroid-Assault/README.md

 # Asteroid Assault

-Cosmic Drift: Asteroid Assault is a fast-paced browser-based arcade shooter inspired by classic asteroid games.
+Asteroid Assault is a fast-paced browser-based arcade shooter inspired by classic asteroid games.
 Built entirely with HTML5 Canvas and Vanilla JavaScript, the game challenges players to survive endless waves of asteroids while collecting power-ups and mastering physics-based ship control.

 ---